StevenGilandas/Portfolio/README.md

 # Data Analyst

 ## Profile
-I am a Data Analyst with an interest in Biostatistics.
+<span style="color: darkgray;">I am a Data Analyst with an interest in Biostatistics.
 Fulfilling work for me is approaching a problem in a creative way and building solutions that are technically robust.
 I treat my technical output as a teaching opportunity - a way to engage with people and build knowledge.
-I’m particularly interested in using population health data to solve systemic problems in the way healthcare is delivered to communities.
+I’m particularly interested in using population health data to solve systemic problems in the way healthcare is delivered to communities.</span>

 ## Technical Skills